Parenting in KFL&A

 Now that your baby is 6 months old, they may be ready to start solid food.
 This is a big milestone that you can enjoy sharing with your baby.
 Here are some things to remember as you start offering your baby solids.

-• To prevent choking, always supervise your baby while he’s eating, and do not give hard or round foods such as whole grapes, nuts, and raw apple.
-Do not add cereal or other foods to a bottle—this can cause your baby to choke.
+• Do not add cereal or other foods to a bottle—this can cause your baby to choke.

-• You can give your baby tap water from an open cup.
-Choose water between meals.
+• Offer drinks in an open cup instead of a bottle or “sippy cup”.
+Offer water between meals.
 Sugary drinks like 100% fruit juice and chocolate milk increase the risk of cavities and can fill your baby’s small stomach, leaving less room for other foods.
+If you use well water, test it for bacteria at least three times a year.

 • Sharing spoons with your baby can transfer bacteria from your mouth to theirs.
 This can be the cause of cavities for your child.